-In today’s world, with threats of terrorism, drastic weather, and crisis situations looming, there’s a need for emergency management professionals, including safety directors, emergency specialists, consultants, analysts, and responders, who are prepared with the skills to handle a variety of crisis situations.
+In today’s world, with threats of terrorism, drastic weather, and crisis situations looming, there’s a need for certified emergency management professionals, including safety directors, emergency specialists, consultants, analysts, and responders, who are prepared with the skills to handle a variety of crisis situations.

-In the emergency management program, you will analyze theory and concepts, and study practical applications associated with emergency planning and public safety.
+In the emergency management certification program, you will analyze theory and concepts, and study practical applications associated with emergency planning and public safety.
 You will learn identification of potential hazards, and response planning and execution, and leave the program feeling prepared to help in the event of an emergency.

-This program consists of five upper-division online emergency management courses for a total of 15 credit hours.
+This program consists of five upper-division online emergency management certification courses for a total of 15 credit hours.

 The purpose of this undergraduate course is to provide the student with a high-level understanding of theory and practice of emergency management.
 Topics include emergency management concepts, history, terminology, and the roles, functions, and inter-relationships of key disaster and emergency management agencies and organizations.
 Students examine emergency management issues through a diverse range of case histories, empirical studies, conceptual-theoretical investigations, policy perspectives, and institutional analyses.
 The course provides an examination of case studies of natural hazards, pandemics/epidemics, active shooter threats, terrorism events, disaster resilience, and critical incident analysis.
 Students examine a number of timely and significant issues, including the importance of technology, legal issues, ethical decision making, intergovernmental and interagency context, and the need for disaster prevention and protection.
 This course also offers training options such as a FEMA course for additional knowledge and career building.